-Description: The Town of Frisco will take action to collaboratively protect and sustain our treasured environment, by ensuring new development achieves a balance between the natural and built environment and implementing initiatives to address climate change.
-In furtherance of a holistic approach, the Frisco Town Council supports a sustainable human ecosystem comprised of our inspiring natural environment, our history and culture, the integration of arts, promoting a thriving economy, and engaging our community.
+The Town of Frisco will take action to collaboratively protect and sustain our treasured environment, by ensuring new development and redevelopment achieves net zero and a balance between the natural and built environment and implementing initiatives to address climate change.
+In furtherance of a holistic approach, the Frisco Town Council supports a sustainable human ecosystem comprised of our inspiring natural environment.